pdebuyl/euroscipy_document/organizers.rst

 ----------------------------

 The local organization committee takes care of the venue, of the catering and of contacts with the host institution.
+Local organizers will also try to find Belgian sponsors.

 Tutorial chair
 --------------

-The tutorials form an important part of the conference.
+The tutorials form an important part of the conference and as such a dedicated group is responsible for its organization.
 The tutorial chair takes care of finding tutorial speakers and of managing the schedule of the tutorials.

 Program committee
 -----------------